SCAuFish/Neural-Chatbot/log.md

 Based on the tutorial from https://towardsdatascience.com/implementing-word2vec-in-pytorch-skip-gram-model-e6bae040d2fb, implemented a word2vec model based on skip-gram algorithm.
 Glad that I have learned this in CSE156.
 But I still have to follow the tutorial all the way...
 Wo hao cai a
 <TODO>: Notice that the strings read from movie_lines.txt are byte strings.
 Be sure to check this in the future.
 The training code hasn't been tested yet.
 After that we should be good to start implementing seq2seq model.

+## May.
+25th 2019
+Spent a whole night on adjusting word2vec to make it work on cuda...
+But it now works!
+I couldn't make cuda10 compatible with torch so I have to install my 1070.
+What a world!
+Next we can start seq2seq finally.
+With the experiences, hopefully the debugging process may be much shorter.
+Notes:
+    requires_grad_() should be called after the tensor is transferred to cuda.
+Or else the new tensor does not have grad!